Infi-Knight/test/README.md

 # Test

-Screening task for Redcarpetup internship.
 A prototype web app for a simple review site.
-The app is highly insecure owing to limitations imposed by CMS and absence of a proxy server to handle security.

 ### Tech stack